 - Obtained permanent resident status in Immigration Court for a Salvadoran man based on his employment-based petition and adjustment of status application under section 245(i) of the Immigration and Nationality Act.

-- Obtained withholding of removal for a Pakistani woman who had been targeted and abused by her husband as his family in the United States because of her religious conversion to Christianity.
+- Obtained withholding of removal for a Pakistani woman who had been targeted and abused by her husband and his family in the United States because of her religious conversion to Christianity.

 U.S. Citizenship and Immigration Services: